OtterClam/otter-docs/docs/ottopia/gameplay/leaderboard.md

 * Some of the results have a positive effect on your Otto’s BRS, While some have a negative effect on your Otto’s BRS.
 * Some results require an additional selection.
 Your choice will determine the fate of your Otto.
 * The BRS effect from rolling the Dice of Destiny only lasts for the current epoch, and will be removed as soon as it ends.
 * Do you know your Otto’s LUK value can actually affect the result?
-The more LUK your Otto has, the more likely the more likely the dice will roll good results.
+The more LUK your Otto has, the more likely the dice will roll good results.

 Here is the formula of Otto’s LUK effect on Dice event appearing in %